RichardFreedman/Encoding_Music/01_Tutorials/07_Pandas_Filter_Find_Group.md

 Since groupby is such a powerful but complex tool, it may be helpful to learn more about the various ways to use it.

 #### Using Categorical Data - Lambda Functions and `apply(list)`
 So far, the aggregations methods explored have been applied to numerical data.
 However, we can also use categorical data with groupby.
 This section will explore function calls: lambda functions and `apply(list)`.
+While neither of these are aggregation functions, they can be extremely useful in transforming and analyzing our data, especially categorical data.

 ##### Lambda Functions and `.apply()`
 `.apply()` takes a data structure and applies a function to it.
 For example, you could make a new column in a dataframe with a Boolean value.
 In this example, we'll check if a given track in Help\! made it in the top 50 billboard.